Brasenose College, Oxford: Location and buildings

 Brasenose faces the west side of Radcliffe Square opposite the Radcliffe Camera in the centre of Oxford.
 The north side is defined by Brasenose Lane, while the south side reaches the High Street.
 To the west is Lincoln College.
 At its south-east end, the college is separated from the University Church by St Mary's Passage.
 The main entrance of the college can be found on Radcliffe Square.
-Although not located on Turl Street the college has informal links with the three Turl Street colleges (Lincoln, Jesus, and Exeter).
-The college is also physically linked to Lincoln College through a connecting door, through which Brasenose College members are permitted to enter Lincoln College on Ascension Day each year.
-The door is opened for five minutes and it is the only time during the year that this door is unlocked.
-Brasenose members are then served an ale by Lincoln College, which is traditionally flavoured with ground ivy.
+Although not located on Turl Street, the college has informal links with the three Turl Street colleges (Lincoln, Jesus, and Exeter).

 The main college site comprises three quads, the original Old Quad, a small quad known as the Deer Park, and the large New Quad, as well as collection of smaller houses facing Radcliffe Square and the High Street.
 The original college buildings comprised a single two-storey quad, incorporating the original kitchen of Brasenose Hall on the south side.
 In the 17th century a third floor was added to the quad to form the current Old Quad.
 A separate chapel was also built to the south, connected to the quad by a library built over a cloister as shown in a 1670 print, thus enclosing the Deer Park.
 The cloister was for a time the college burial ground, and evidence suggests there were at least 59 people buried there, with the last recorded burial being in 1754.
 The cloister was filled in to make two or three chambers in around 1807, used as student bedrooms or administrative offices until 1971, when the space was converted into the graduate common room.
 More recently the graduate common room moved to the Old Quad, and the space, still known as the "Old Cloisters" has been used as a library overspill area, a teaching room and, in 2010–11, as the temporary Senior Common Room.
 In January 2015, archaeological investigations began as a prelude to a major building project that will restore the stone work and integrate the lower and upper reading rooms, greatly enhancing the college's library provision.
 The nickname for the Chapel Quad is often thought to be a friendly jibe at Magdalen College which has a genuine deer park known as The Grove.